atomone-hub/genesis/README.md

 ## 2. Hub Minimalism

+Hub minimalism, and most importantly without a complex VM implementation on the root shard, but rather forcing VMs to live on non-root shards.
+This is the only way to scale to billions of users.

 ## 3. Validator Incentives

+Fix Validator incentives so that every validator is PAID to run ICS consumer chains and hub shards.
+Actually model the minimal economic model that describes physical reality sufficiently to be intuitive and adaptive to all scenarios.
+Every ICS pays supermajority to validators!

 ## 4. Governance

 See [github.com/decentralists/DAO](https://github.com/decentralists/DAO/tree/main/governance)

+Fix governance.
+We already have proposals in the works on github decentralists DAO / governance.
+Contribute there so that Governance is fixed and we stop spending money like a flock of headless geese.

 ## 5. "Liquid Staking"

+Fix "liquid staking".
+What we have isn't liquid staking, they are "partyhubs".
+What people want are liquid fungible tokens that aren't so inflationary, I get it.
+ICS scaling will fix the problem, but if you really want more, fix LS to delegate pro-rata, NOT have its own gov. Or, over time, possibly create a bicameral gov structure w/ exponentially inflating $ATOM1 stakers, and limit how $PHOTON reverts to $ATOM1 to prevent hostile takeover.
+VP(staked $ATOM1)
+>= VP(all $PHOTON).

 TODO: Comparison between liquid staking and (collective) "liquid staking".